Mahogany glider: Behaviour and diet

 The mahogany glider eats eucalypt sap and gum, acacia sap and seeds, grass tree sap, pollen, nectar, insects, mistletoe, honeydew, wattle exudates, and at least twenty different tree and shrub species.

 It is nocturnal, with adults living together in monogamous pairs.
 In ideal conditions, the combined home range of a pair of animals averages around 23 ha, although this may be smaller in areas of fragmented habitat.
 Animals travel a considerable distance each night, with 1.5 km being typical; they are generally more mobile in the wet season than in the height of the dry season.
 During the day, mahogany gliders den in high trees, with poplar gums and forest red gums being especially favoured.
 Although they are socially monogamous, they do not usually share dens, with each individual having from three to nine dens within its home range.

 In January the time spent outside of the den for travelling and feeding is around 40%, while in September the amount was 77%.
 This activity was spent mostly at night ranging in a continuous period of 8–10 hours outside.

 Mahogany gliders have been reported to make deep, nasal grunting sounds when travelling at night, and a similar, but much louder and more rapid, alarm call, which has been described as "reminiscent of a lawnmower".
-Predators include scrub python, owls, and, in some instances, feral cats.
+Predators include Australian scrub python, owls, and, in some instances, feral cats.